AllenNeuralDynamics/aind-smartspim-quantification/README.md

 `Parent Region`: Location of region within commonly used high-level parent regions
 `Layer`: Cortical layer of region if applicable
 `Ancestors`: Full list of upstream parent regions
-`Graph Order`: Location within the Allen Brain Atlas structure graph https://api.brain-map.org/api/v2/structure_graph_download/1.json
+`Graph Order`: Location within the Allen Brain Atlas structure graph
-`Struct_Info`: Identifies regions that exist across the ML midline (mid) or are seperated in each hemisphere (hemi)
+`Struct_Info`: Identifies regions that across the midline or are seperated in each hemisphere
 `Struct_area_um3`: The total volume of a region in voxels
-`Left`: The total number of cells identified in the left hemisphere of a region
+`Left`: Total number of cells identified in the left hemisphere of a region
-`Right`: The total number of cells identified in the right hemisphere of a region
+`Right`: Total number of cells identified in the right hemisphere of a region
-`Total`: The total number of cells identified within a region
+`Total`: Total number of cells identified within a region
-`Left_Density`: The density of cells (cells/voxel) identified in the left hemisphere of a region
+`Left_Density`: Density of cells (cells/voxel) identified in the left hemisphere of a region
-`Right_Density`: The density of cells (cells/voxel) identified in the right hemisphere of a region
+`Right_Density`: Density of cells (cells/voxel) identified in the right hemisphere of a region
-`Total_Density`: The total density of cells (cells/voxel) identified within a region
+`Total_Density`: Dotal density of cells (cells/voxel) identified within a region

 The `transformed_cells.xml` contains cell coordinates in CCF space: